ochoag90/temperature_conversion/readme.md

 # Exercise: Temperature Converter

-Goal: create a program that can convert a temperature in Fahrenheit, Celsius or Kelvin to the other two units.
+Goal: create a program that can convert a temperature in fahrenheit, Celsius or Kelvin to the other two units.
 - Try the bonus goals if you have extra time!

 ## Setup

-* Fork and clone this repo to your computer.
+* Fork and clone this repo to your computer. (or just clone)
 * Write your code in  `temp_converter.rb`.
 * Test your code by running the following the terminal...